After Giving Oakland Schools Measure G1 Money, District Now Taking It Back — Leaving Principals With Yet Another Deficit | East Bay Express

 Less than two weeks after the emergency call, the G1 commission voted to approve the district’s recommendation that only half

-the funds be allocated for the upcoming school year, fronted by OUSD, and half the following year.
+the funds be allocated for the upcoming school year, fronted by OUSD,

 “This thing is messy.
 I don’t believe it started off right,” said Misha Karigaca, an OUSD program manager who is part of the commission, during the commission's vote, calling the situation a catch-22.
 "Our middle schools need a lot of help," he said, " but we are where we are now."

-Note: This post has been updated with a statement from OUSD